 But in retrospect, I can’t believe I had stayed in that relationship for so long.

 I remember he would get so angry at me for eating food with garlic because he hated the smell.
 “Why do you DO THIS to me??” he’d yell at me in the car.

 Or when we’d argue, he’d lock me out of the apartment.
 And I’d be outside feeling desperate and alone.

-Or in bed, when he felt like he couldn’t “satisfy” me, he’d look at me with disgust and say “What’s WRONG with you?”
+He’d look at me with disgust and say “What’s WRONG with you?”